 Surfing the white ruffles of waves on an orange canvas float is heaven.
 My dad is my raft caddy, teaching me how to get through the surf.
 After I learn the ropes, I am off on my own.
 My arms paddle with ferocity out to the last set of waves.
 I glance over my shoulder, waiting for that perfect swell of water to lift me up, then plunge me downward into her curl.
 The salty water sprays over my body as I am propelled, at an angle, toward the shore, finally stopping with a thump as my float hits the sand.
 A rush of adrenaline always makes me giggle with delight as I turn my float around to paddle out for more.
 The cool water sends shivers down my thin body at the same time as the warmth of the sun gives it a glow.
 I smell like Sea & Ski and am either slathered in sunscreen, while swimming, or in cocoa butter while tanning.
 My hair dries with salt crusts and bleaches with blonde streaks naturally.

-Mom calls for me to come in for lunch and I reluctantly leave my water home.
+Mom calls for me to come in for lunch, and I reluctantly leave my water at home.
 After eating, I am told I must wait 1/2 hour before returning to the sea.
-It seems like an eternity as I nap in the warm sand, awaiting the A-Ok.
+It seems like an eternity as I nap in the warm sand, awaiting the A-Okay.
 I have this routine, day in and day out.
-There is nothing I’d rather do and nowhere I’d rather be.
+There is nothing I’d rather do, and nowhere I’d rather be.

 Memory #2